aritra-deb/Claws-and-Paws-Sound-Based-Pet-Identification/README.md

 ## Conclusion

-Our project not only contributes to the field of sound analysis but also offers practical solutions for pet owners, animal shelters, veterinarians, and noise pollution control.
-We invite contributions, feedback, and collaboration to further enhance the capabilities of Claws and Paws Sound-Based Pet Identification.
+Our project not only contributes to the field of sound analysis but also offers practical solutions for pet owners, animal shelters, veterinarians.